MrBobNl/BobVPN/README.md

 # NAT table rules
 *nat
 :POSTROUTING ACCEPT [0:0]
-# TODO Allow traffic from OpenVPN client to eth0 (change to the interface you found! and if you change the domain network)
+# Allow traffic from OpenVPN client to eth0 (change to the interface you found! and if you change the domain network)
 -A POSTROUTING -s 10.5.0.0/24 -o eth0 -j MASQUERADE COMMIT
 # END OPENVPN RULES